celestiaorg/celestia.org/src/pages/markdown-pages/What is data availability.md

 #### Data availability layers

-Now there are specialized providers that supply data availability to other chains.
-These providers all broadly fall under two categories:
+Now there are specialized providers known as data availability layers (DA layers) that supply DA to other chains.
+Let’s look at two distinct types of DA layers:

-- Data availability committees (DACs): a small, permissioned committee that is trusted to provide DA.
+- Data availability committees: a small, permissioned committee that is trusted to provide DA.
-- Data availability layers (DA layers): a decentralized network that provides DA and allows anyone to verify DA with data availability sampling (DAS).
+- DA layers with <a href="https://celestia.org/what-is-celestia/#what-is-data-availability-sampling" target="_blank" rel="noopener noreferrer" style="color:#7B2BF9;">data availability sampling (DAS)</a>: a decentralized network that provides DA and allows anyone to efficiently verify via DAS.

-And a DA layer is what Celestia is…
+And a DA layer with DAS is what Celestia is…

 #### Celestia’s DA layer